freiburg-ai/freiburg-ai.github.io/README.md

 | 17:00-Inf | Eating/Drinking together |

 ### Day 2: Workshop on AutoML with Auto-sklearn

+Machine learning (ML) is essential to data-driven research and can be used to make predictions for new data, to crunch data or to perform data analysis.
+However, applying ML can be quite complex as it comes with many design decisions, each impacting the final performance.
+For example, to build a predictive pipeline, one must construct appropriate features, design workflows, pick the right algorithms, and tune their hyperparameters.
+Automated Machine Learning (AutoML) aims to automate this process and to make ML accessible to a wider audience, including domain experts and non-researchers.

+In this coding session, we focus on supervised classification with tabular data.
+You will learn the basics of Automated Machine Learning and how to use the Python-based AutoML tool Auto-sklearn developed at the Machine Learning Lab of the University of Freiburg.

+#### Requirements
+We’ll do the exercises via Google-Colab, so you only need a laptop and an account.
+You can check your setup here: https://colab.research.google.com/drive/1-ToezX3hYomqPy4WqJLk2hvqoJzH5ji0.
+Also, we assume some experience with Python and basic ML knowledge.

 #### Time: 9:30 - 12:30
 To be announced
 #### Location: